-UMass Lowell's Master's Degree in Curriculum and Instruction: Autism Studies Option, M.Ed. is a 30-credit (10-course) master's degree program that can be completed entirely online.
+UMass Lowell's Master of Education in Curriculum and Instruction: Autism Studies Option, M.Ed. is a 30-credit (10-course) master's degree program that can be completed entirely online.
 Offered through UMass Lowell's College of Education in cooperation with the Psychology Department, this interdisciplinary program combines UMass Lowell's award-winning Behavioral Intervention in Autism online graduate certificate program with one of the University's most popular online master's degree programs in Curriculum and Instruction.
 (Please note: This program does not lead to teacher licensure.)

 Students accepted into this master's degree program are allowed to count up to five courses from UMass Lowell's Graduate Certificate Program in Applied Behavior Analysis: BCBA Coursework Preparation program toward their master's degree, with the balance of their required courses focusing on curriculum development and instruction in a K-12 setting.

 Learn More About This Program: